 How to Lose Well

 Every serious athlete has lost.
-Not just fallen short — been beaten, been humbled, been forced to look at the gap between where they are and where they want to be.
+Not just fallen short.
+Been beaten, been humbled, been forced to stare at the gap between where they are and where they want to be.
 The ones who become great learn to use that information without being destroyed by it.
-In business, this manifests as the leader who can hear hard feedback, absorb a bad quarter, or survive a failed product launch and come back with clarity instead of bitterness.
+In business, that's the leader who can hear hard feedback, absorb a bad quarter, or survive a failed launch and come back with clarity instead of bitterness.

 Process Over Outcome

 Elite athletes don't control race day.
 They control training.
-The work, the consistency, the small improvements compounding over months and years.
-The best executives I've placed think the same way — they're obsessed with inputs, not outcomes.
+The work, the consistency, the small improvements that compound over months and years.
+The best executives I've placed think the same way.
+They obsess over inputs, not outcomes.
 They build systems, not hope.

 Team as Force Multiplier

-Even individual sport athletes — cyclists, skiers, runners — compete within teams.
-They know that the right people around them, supporting the right roles at the right time, is what unlocks individual excellence.
-This translates directly to how they build and lead organizations.
+Even individual sport athletes, cyclists, skiers, runners, compete within teams.
+They know the right people around them, in the right roles at the right time, is what unlocks individual excellence.
+That translates directly to how they build and lead organizations.
 They're not threatened by talent.
 They're energized by it.

 The Long Game

-Athletes understand periodization — the idea that peak performance requires cycles of stress and recovery, intensity and rest.
-The best executives apply this same intuition to careers and organizations.
-They don't sprint indefinitely.
+Athletes understand periodization.
+Peak performance requires cycles of stress and recovery, intensity and rest.
+The best executives apply the same thinking to careers and organizations.
+They don't sprint forever.
 They know when to push, when to recover, and how to build toward a peak that matters.

 What I Look for Now

-When I'm evaluating a senior leader today, I'm not looking for someone who runs marathons or rides centuries (though many of them do).
-I'm looking for evidence that they have voluntarily done hard things — that they have chosen difficulty when they could have chosen comfort, and that they have a framework for doing so again.
+When I evaluate a senior leader today, I'm not looking for someone who runs marathons or rides centuries, though plenty of them do.
+I'm looking for evidence that they've voluntarily done hard things.
+That they chose difficulty when they could have chosen comfort, and that they'd do it again.

-That framework is what I built Executive Athletes around in 2010.
+That's what I built Executive Athletes around in 2010.
 It's what brought 18,000 people to the LinkedIn community, 200 podcast episodes, and events across six cities.
-And it's what I'm rebuilding now — because the need for this conversation hasn't gone away.
-If anything, in a world that has gotten measurably softer and more distracted, the competitive advantage of the athletic executive is larger than it's ever been.
+It's what I'm rebuilding now, because the need for this conversation hasn't gone away.
+If anything, in a world that's gotten softer and more distracted, the edge of the athletic executive is bigger than it's ever been.

 Hire the athlete.
 Develop the athlete in you.
 The rest follows.